Occupation of Poland (1939–1945): The Holocaust

-Following the invasion of Poland in 1939 most of the approximately 3.5 million Polish Jews were rounded up and put into newly established ghettos by Nazi Germany.
+Following the invasion of Poland in 1939, most of the approximately 3.5 million Polish Jews were rounded up and put into newly established ghettos by Nazi Germany.
 The ghetto system was unsustainable, as by the end of 1941 the Jews had no savings left to pay the SS for food deliveries and no chance to earn their own keep.
 At 20 January 1942 Wannsee Conference, held near Berlin, new plans were outlined for the total genocide of the Jews, known as the "Final Solution of the Jewish Question".
 The extermination program was codenamed Operation Reinhard.

 Three secret extermination camps set up specifically for Operation Reinhard; Treblinka, Belzec and Sobibor.
 In addition to the Reinhard camps, mass killing facilities such as gas chambers using Zyklon B were added to the Majdanek concentration camp in March 1942 and at Auschwitz and Chełmno.

 Cultural genocide

 Nazi Germany engaged in a concentrated effort to destroy Polish culture.
 To that end, numerous cultural and educational institutions were closed or destroyed, from schools and universities, through monuments and libraries, to laboratories and museums.
-Many employees of said institutions were arrested and executed as part wider persecutions of Polish intellectual elite.
+Many employees of said institutions were arrested and executed as part of wider persecutions of the Polish intellectual elite.
 Schooling of Polish children was curtailed to a few years of elementary education, as outlined by Himmler's May 1940 memorandum: "The sole goal of this schooling is to teach them simple arithmetic, nothing above the number 500; writing one's name; and the doctrine that it is divine law to obey the Germans. ...
 I do not think that reading is desirable".